Boniface Chidyausiku

-Lieutenant Colonel Boniface Guwa Chidyausiku (born 1950 in Goromonzi District) is a Zimbabwean diplomat who served as Zimbabwe's Ambassador to Russia from 2011 to 2015.
-Chidyausiku participated in the Zimbabwe Liberation War as a member of ZANLA from 1975 to 1980, which led to the attainment of National Independence and multiracial democracy.
-He was attested and commissioned with the rank of Lt Colonel in the Zimbabwe National Army.
-He went back to college in 1982 and obtained a BA History [Honours] Degree, and a Master of Science Degree in International Relations from the University of Zimbabwe.
+Boniface Guwa Chidyausiku (born 1950 in Goromonzi District) is a Zimbabwean diplomat who served as Zimbabwe's ambassador to Russia from 2011 to 2015.
+Chidyausiku participated in the Zimbabwe Liberation War as a member of ZANLA from 1975 to 1980, which led to the attainment of national independence and multiracial democracy.
+He was attested and commissioned with the rank of lieutenant colonel in the Zimbabwe National Army.
+He went back to college in 1982 and obtained a BA in history [honours], and a Master of Science degree in international relations from the University of Zimbabwe.